Leo-Simpson/c-lasso/README.md

 Here, y and X are given outcome and predictor data.
 The vector y can be continuous (for regression) or binary (for classification).
 C is a general constraint matrix.
 The vector &beta; comprises the unknown coefficients and &sigma; an unknown scale.

-The package handles several different estimators for inferring &beta; and &sigma; including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
+The package handles several different estimators for inferring &beta; (and &sigma;), including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
 Several different algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.